Marktflynn/ufcfightnight/README.md

-# Project
+# Project ufcfightnight

-A package that uses Twitch API and creates a scatter plot using ggplot
+A package that uses Twitter API and creates a scatter plot using ggplot

-Project name: ufcfightnight

-Using R Studio

-## API Reference

-Twitter API

 ### Description